 Signs and Symptoms of Brain Tumors

-Symptoms of brain or spinal cord tumor can happen suddenly, or may become worse over time.
+Symptoms of a brain or spinal cord tumor can happen suddenly or may become worse over time.
 Symptoms may include:

 - Blurred vision